 Section 2210.554 allows TWIA to offer an "Arbitration Endorsement" to its policyholders in a form to be prescribed by the Commissioner of Insurance.
-If a policyholder elects to include this endorsement in their policy, they will be required to submit any dispute involving an act, ruling, or decision of the Association relating to the payment of, the amount of, or the denial of the claim to a binding arbitration process under rules established by the Commissioner of Insurance.
-Once the form, rules, and procedures are adopted by TDI the Association will begin offering the endorsement.
+If a policyholder elects to include this endorsement in his or her policy, the insured will be required to submit any dispute involving an act, ruling, or decision of the Association relating to the payment of, the amount of, or the denial of the claim to a binding arbitration process under rules established by the Commissioner of Insurance.
+The Association will begin offering the endorsement once the form, rules, and procedures have been adopted.